 Be sure your artist has a grasp on each letter and its meaning!

 Some runes can look very similar.

-Norse mythology is rich with interesting legends, Gods, and Goddesses.
+Norse folklore is rich with interesting legends, and deities.

 If there is a specific trait you’re looking to cultivate in your life, there’s likely a corresponding Norse deity for it.

 He symbolizes wisdom, both of the mundane and esoteric variety.

 You may prefer his counterpart Frigg, the goddess of motherhood, foresight, and wisdom.

 Another popular Viking tattoo is Freya, the goddess of fecundity and gold.

 You can see how an artist would have fun imagining her.

 Even without a background in Norse culture, you may have heard of Odin.